1. -- The Historic Civic Center on West Sixth Street, between Vicentia Street and Buena Vista Street, served as Corona’s second high school from September 1923 to December 1960 and as Corona’s City Hall from 1962 to Spring 2005. A Marker Plaque was placed July 2, 1996 as a part of Corona's Centennia

 The collaboration between local Boy Scouts and the Corona Historic Preservation Society has been a very productive one over the past nineteen years.

 # 1. -- The Historic Civic Center on West Sixth Street, between Vicentia Street and Buena Vista Street, served as Corona’s second high school from September 1923 to December 1960 and as Corona’s City Hall from 1962 to Spring 2005.
-Marker Plaque placed July 2, 1996 as a part of Corona’s Centennial celebration.
+A Marker Plaque was placed July 2, 1996 as a part of Corona's Centennial celebration.
 The structure was subsequently named to the National Register of Historic Places in 2005 and a second bronze plaque was placed to the left of the front doors beneath the arcade, to commemorate that event.

 # 3. -- The location near East Sixth Street and Howard Street where, in 1913, Marshal G. C. Alexander, the only Corona peace officer to be killed in the line of duty, was ambushed and killed while responding to a late night noise complaint.
 (This monument was designed and built by Life Scout Blaine Winn, Troop 533, as his Eagle Project).
 The monument and marker were dedicated and placed July 10, 1996 as a part of Corona’s Centennial celebration.